YogendraBits/City_Utility/README.md

             - Add Employee  -> Where New Employee can be added and can be deleted.
             - Admin Panel   -> Where admin can see all reports and assign them to employee.
             - Announcements -> To create edit or delete announcements.
+            - Archived Reports -> Reports of which solution has been provided and been moved to Archived.

     All three are different web pages and user with admin role can access them.